LdBeth/sqush/README.md

 ## TECO-64 specific language features that are not (yet) supported

-* TECO-64 automatically skips ascii space charachter when look for delimiters for `@` modified commands.
+* TECO-64 automatically skips ascii space character when look for delimiters for `@` modified commands.
 This macro does not yet do that, so spaces before delimiter are not allowed.

 * TECO-64 supports using `!` as operator in arithmetic expression enclosed between `()`.

+* TECO-64 does not consume text argument to `I` if it already has a numerical argument.